Summary

 Extend

 Ask students to get out a blank sheet of paper.
-Show slide 10 and read the prompt: "Why is it important to preserve historical sites such as the Spiro Mounds?" or "What can we learn from the preservation of pre-contact cultures like that found at the Spiro Mounds?"
-Students will write a Two-Minute Paper responding to this prompt.
+Show slide 11 and read the prompt: "Why is it important to preserve historical sites such as the Spiro Mounds?" or "What can we learn from the preservation of pre-contact cultures like those found at the Spiro Mounds?"
+Students should use the Two-Minute Paper strategy to respond to this prompt.

 Evaluate

-Display slide 11 and ask students to return to their Always, Sometimes, or Never True handouts from the beginning of the lesson.
+Display slide 12 and ask students to return to their Always, Sometimes, or Never True handouts from the beginning of the lesson.
 Tell students to review their original labels and make any changes they deem necessary to their labels or their reasoning.
-Allow students to share out their changes to the class.
+Allow students to share out the changes they made with the rest of the class.
+Encourage students to explain what led to the change in their answer.

-Have students turn in their GRAPES handouts and/or their Two-Minute Papers for a formative assessment.
+Have students turn in their GRAPES Graphic Organizer handouts, Always, Sometimes, Never True handouts, and/or their Two-Minute Papers for a formative assessment.

 Resources